PropTechTools/PTT-API-Solutions/README.md

 ### 2) Live-System

-Changing from DTE-System to Live-System, with access to the complete Database, is easy:
+Changing from DTE-System to Live-System, with access to the complete database, is easy:

-* Delete the `dte` in URL: www.proptechapi.de/dte/macrolage/json... => www.proptechapi.de/macrolage/json
+* Delete the `dte` in URL: www.proptechapi.de/dte/macrolage/json... => www.proptechapi.de/macrolage/json...
-* Update to your personal PTT-Credentials:
+* Update to your personal PTT-credentials:
     * apiKey (your private api key)
     * name (your username for the PTT API)